 Are there any restrictions on who can join you?

 - All we ask is that you have a good open minded attitude.
-We don't care if you are gay or straight, black or white, single or extraterrestrials in disguise, and we do not tolerate any sort of discrimination based on race or sexual preference (we have a gay couple that have worked for us as wagon masters).
+We don't care if you are gay or straight, black or white, single or extraterrestrials in disguise, and we do not tolerate any sort of discrimination based on race or sexual preference.
 Our customers come from wide variety of backgrounds (even some Mexicans themselves) and that is what makes our trip so interesting.
 All you need is to enjoy seeing new sights, making new friends and most importantly, having fun.

 What about tipping?